Trump's son met Russian lawyer after promise of information on Clinton - NY Times

 Trump has repeatedly denied any collusion.

-(Reporting by Phil Stewart and David Brunnstrom; Editing by Peter Cooney and Chris Reese)
+Reporting by Phil Stewart and David Brunnstrom; Editing by Peter Cooney and Chris Reese